Home Lessons Tutorials Links Books About Us Site Map

 Hoover Hover's Vice President was Charles Curtis (1929-1933).

 He approved the "Star-Spangled Banner" as our national anthem.
+It became the national anthem in 1931.

 Charles Curtis, Hoover's vice president, was the only nonwhite person to be elected vice president of the U.S. He was a Kaw Indian.

-When the Hoovers wanted to speak privately while in the presence of White House guests, they spoke Chinese.
+When the Hoovers wanted to speak privately while in the presence of White House guests, they spoke in Chinese.

 His son had 2 pet alligators that would sometimes wander around the White House.
 He also had several dogs:

--an Irish Wolfhound named Patrick.
+• an Irish Wolfhound named Patrick.

--Fox Terriers named Sonnie and Big Ben.
+• Fox Terriers named Sonnie and Big Ben.

-- Eskimo dog named Yukon
+• Eskimo dog named Yukon

--Elkhound named Weejie
+• Elkhound named Weejie

 A common sign held up by hitchhikers during the fall of 1932 read: "If you don't give me a ride, I'll vote for Hoover."

 Herbert Hoover was the last President to have his term of office end on March 3.
+Now presidents take office on January 20th.

 Herbert Hoover died in New York, New York on October 20, 1964.
 He was 90 years old.
+He was one four presidents to reach age 90.

-Quotes from Herber Hoover:
+Quotes from Herbert Hoover:

-It is just as important that business keep out of governmet at that government keep out of business.
+"It is just as important that business keep out of government at that government keep out of business."

 Speech, October 22, 1928